inworld-ai/inworld-web-sdk/examples/innequin-react/README.md

 - Changing Textures/Assets
 - 3D Environment Configuration

-Note: Example source assets for the models, animations and *textures ( *Innequin Only ), are downloaded automatically as apart of the install process.
+Note: Example source assets for the models, animations and *textures ( *Innequin Only ), are downloaded using `yarn run install:assets` as apart of the install process.

 ![Innequin](./imgs/innequin.png 'Innequin')